Lonnie Hammargren: Personal life

-Hammargren built his house, Castillo del Sol, in 1969.
-Since then it has become a museum to Vegas' past.
-The house is usually open for tours on Nevada Day.
-Among his latest acquisitions is the High Roller roller coaster from the Stratosphere.
+Hammargren built his house, Castillo del Sol, in 1969, which he filled with various artifacts relating to Las Vegas history, and regularly opened it to public tours.
+Among his acquisitions were the High Roller roller coaster from the Stratosphere.
 His home has been featured on the Travel Channel's show Vegas VIP Homes.
+His collections eventually occupied two neighboring houses as well.
+Hammargren appeared in a 2014 episode of Pawn Stars, in which he attempted to sell some of his collection to show host Rick Harrison.
+In 2016, Hammargren and his collections were featured on an episode of the A&E series Hoarders.
+In the episode, it was revealed he had spent an estimated $10 million acquiring his collection and was $750,000 in debt.
+He sold 27 items at auction for a net gain of slightly over $4,000, which he planned to use to write his autobiography.

 Hammargren married his wife Sandy in 1989, an event which in part was filmed for Lifestyles of the Rich and Famous.

 On March 31, 2007, Hammargren held an "Awake Wake" for himself, in which he had a mock funeral service, a New Orleans style Jazz Funeral March back to his house, and buried himself in a sarcophagus in the Egyptian tomb in his garage.
 He emerged an hour later.
 In 2008, he began building a replica Orion spacecraft to add to the collection.

-On December 18, 2016, Hammargren was featured on an episode of the A&E series Hoarders.
-In the episode, it was revealed Hammargren had spent an estimated $10 million on his collections and was $750,000 in debt.
-He sold some items at auction for a net gain of slightly over $4,000, which he planned to use to write his autobiography.
+Hammargren died on June 13, 2023, at the age of 85 from a subdural hematoma, complications from dementia and heart disease.